katiejduane/narrative-code/readme.md

 - Challenge: Initial functions were bulky!
     - Solution: I figured out ways to make them more dynamic and re-usable; utilzing the 'choice' generated with each click to search the corresponding array for the line to be printed to the DOM.
 I was also able to create a singular function for creating two buttons as once, cutting down on the code within each poem function.

+    Eventually, I opted to refactor all functions into two: either a choice-based narration function, or a random number-based narration function.
+This cleaned things up considerably!

 - Challenge:
     - Solution: